d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

     (1, 1, -1, num_steps))
 ```

-By visualizing the attention weights,
+By visualizing the attention weights
+when translating the last English sentence,
 we can see that each query assigns non-uniform weights
 over key-value pairs.
 It shows that at each decoding step,